-Cardinal Fernando Filoni, Prefect of the Congregation for the Evangelization of Peoples, was born on 15 April 1946 in Manduria, Italy.
+Cardinal Fernando Filoni, Grand Master of the Equestrian Order of the Holy Sepulchre of Jerusalem, Prefect Emeritus of the Congregation for the Evangelization of Peoples, was born on 15 April 1946 in Manduria, Italy.

 He was ordained a priest on 3 July 1970 and holds doctorates in philosophy and in canon law.
 He also holds a diploma in public opinion sciences and techniques, specializing in journalism.
 While in Rome, he served as assistant pastor and taught in local high schools.

 In 1981, he entered the Diplomatic Service of the Holy See and served in Sri Lanka, Iran and Brazil.
 In 1992, he was sent to the Philippines, but with residence in Hong Kong, where the Holy See had opened a Mission of Study to follow the situation of the church in China in a moment of social and religious changes.

 On 17 January 2001, he was appointed titular Archbishop of Volturno and Apostolic Nuncio in Iraq and in Jordan.
 He received episcopal ordination on 19 March 2001.

 To convey the Church’s closeness to the people during the war in Iraq, he stayed at his post until March 2006 when he was transferred to the Philippines.